pu2clr/SI4735/README.md

 ### Digital Audio support

-First of all, it is important to say that Crystal and digital audio mode cannot be used at the same time.
-The document Si47XX ANTENNA, SCHEMATIC, LAYOUT, AND DESIGN GUIDELINES; AN383; rev 0.8; page 6; there is the following note: Crystal and digital audio mode cannot be used at the same time.
-For Digital Audio, you have to remove the crystal, and capacitors connected to the crystal.
+First of all, it is important to say that Crystal and digital audio mode cannot be used at the same time on SI47XX devices.
+The document Si47XX ANTENNA, SCHEMATIC, LAYOUT, AND DESIGN GUIDELINES; AN383; rev 0.8; page 6; there is the following note: "Crystal and digital audio mode cannot be used at the same time".
+So, for Digital Audio, you have to remove the crystal, and capacitors connected to the crystal from the circuit.

 This library supports the external clock reference and has implemented the digital audio functions.
 You can configure digital audio and external clock reference by using the functions: __setup, radioPowerUp, digitalOutputFormat, digitalOutputSampleRate, setRefClock and setRefClockPrescaler__.